deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/basics.rst

    Configuration aspects of a deegree workspace

-The following table gives an overview of the individual workspace aspects:
+The following table gives an overview of the types of workspace aspects

 .. table:: Workspace aspects